Myronic/MARKDOWN-CHEATSHEET/README.md

-#  markdownFundamentals :page_facing_up:
+# MARKDOWN-CHEATSHEET :memo:
-A complete cheatsheet with examples well commented, for all basic syntax used in a README.md file :blush:
+A complete cheatsheet with examples, well commented, for all basic syntax used in a README.md file :blush:
-___
-# MARKDOWN CHEATSHEET :memo:
 <!-- for inserting an image -->
 >image: